curious-machines/gp-data-transformer/docs/tutorial.md

 ## Repetition

-Reptitions allow you to specify a continuous range of integers.
+Repetitions allow you to specify a continuous range of integers.
 The following defines the range from 0 to 5, inclusive (fully closed interval)

 ```
 0..5